Who invented the acoustic guitar? A brief history from folk roots to modern innovation

 The mid-20th century saw the emergence of iconic acoustic guitars like the Gibson J-45 and the Martin D-28, beloved by musicians across genres.
 These guitars became synonymous with artists ranging from folk legends like Bob Dylan and Joan Baez to country icons like Johnny Cash and Willie Nelson, further solidifying the acoustic guitar's place in popular music.

-Modern Innovations and Beyond
+Modern innovations and beyond

 In recent decades, advancements in technology and manufacturing techniques have continued to push the boundaries of acoustic guitar design and performance.
 From the incorporation of alternative tonewoods to the development of hybrid acoustic-electric guitars, today's acoustic instruments offer unparalleled versatility and sound quality.